Table of Contents

 Diagnosis is usually made by physical examination via the Hallpike maneuver.
 For this test, the patient is supine with his/her head slightly lower than his/her body.
 Nystagmus can be noted when turning the head towards the affected ear.
-This is a positive Hallpike maneuver and indicates diagnosis of benign paroxysmal positional vertigo (BPPV).
+This is a positive Hallpike maneuver and indicates a diagnosis of benign paroxysmal positional vertigo (BPPV).

-Meniere’s disease is associated with recurrent episodes of vertigo lasting from around half a hour to a few hours.
+Meniere’s disease is associated with recurrent episodes of vertigo lasting from around half an hour to a few hours.
 Ask about hearing loss as it is commonly associated with sensorineural hearing loss.
 The patient may also suffer from tinnitus.
 Typically, Meniere’s presents in middle-aged adults.
 The key to diagnosis can often be the variable amount of hearing loss (associated with the episodes of vertigo).

 It is important to differentiate between peripheral and central vertigo.
-Peripheral vertigo will be associated with a number of other symptoms like hearing abnormalities, tinnitus or ear pain.
+Peripheral vertigo will be associated with a number of other symptoms like hearing abnormalities, tinnitus, or ear pain.

-Central causes of vertigo like ischemia and migraine are relatively rare.
+Central causes of vertigo-like ischemia and migraine are relatively rare.
 Migraine associated vertigo will inherently present with a history of migraines (often vertigo comes on with the migraine).